csamarchi/Restaraunt-Frontend/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ![alt text](/images/wireframe.JPG "Logo Title Text 1")

+# API
+My fetch calls to the Zomato API which pulls down only Austin, TX specific restaurants.
+The API only allows to show 20 at a time even though many more our found in the call.
+I make another fetch call to my local Express API (my Mongodb Database) which happens in my main container which is my RestaurantContainer for adding a restaurant to the user's profile page.
+I also fetched calls in my login and register, as well as logout the user by id using req.sessions

+# MVP Overview
+* A Fullstack application, built using Node, Express, and Mongoose, that serves JSON.
+* Front-end React code that updates the UI and makes requests to the API.
+* Use a third Party API

 ![alt text](/images/logout.png "Logo Title Text 1")